MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/unit-tests-introduction.md

 Some properties of config:

-* `singleRun: true` - tests usually run on CI system.
+* `singleRun: true` - tests run on CI system.
 And it is enough to single one time.
 You can change to `false` for debugging your tests.
-Karma will keep running browser, and it will allow you use the console to debug.
+Karma will keep running browser, and it will allow you to use the console for debugging.

 * `files: [...]` - in this array, you can set files for loading to the browser.
 Usually, there are source files, test cases, libraries (jasmine, test utils).
 You can add to list other files if you need.

-* `preprocessors` - this section of config you configure actions, which executes before unit tests execution.
+* `preprocessors` - this section of config you configure actions, which execute before unit tests execution.
 There are precompiling of typescript to JS and preparing sourcemap files and generating code to generate code coverage report.
 You can disable `coverage` for debugging your tests.
 Coverage generates additional code for check code for the test coverage and it will complicate debugging tests.

 **Description of all configurations you can find in the [documentation](https://karma-runner.github.io/1.0/config/configuration-file.html) of karma.js**